-Example of Level 3 item (ideally, one you plan to start working on soon) What goal(s) does it serve?
-What are some (or all) of the steps/actions you need to take?
-What is the time line?
-What is one action you plan to take in the next week?
-What are 1-3 actions you plan to take in the next 2 months?
-Who is going to hold me accountable for this?
+- Section 1 - Your name - Job title & institution (for the upcoming years) - Brief summary of context, challenges, opportunities - Section 2 - Your vision/mission/vocation - Your Level 2 goals - Section 3 - One example of a Level 3 item to share in more detail something you are going to work on in the next couple months - What goal(s) does it serve? - What are some (or all) of the steps/actions you need to take?
+Timeline? - What is one action you plan to take in the next week? - What are 1-3 actions you plan to take in the next 2 months? - Who is going to hold you accountable for this?
 How?